Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Painting Internal Doors With a Sprayer

-Painting interior doors by hand, particularly six paneled doors, is extremely time consuming without using a sprayer.
+Painting interior doors—particularly six-paneled doors—by hand is extremely difficult and time-consuming without a sprayer.
 A sprayer, equipped with the right paint and spray tip size, gives you the smoothest finish on doors, without spending hours of mind-numbing work brushing and rolling each coat of paint.

 Setting up a sprayer and a workspace for spray painting doors takes time, initially, so using a sprayer makes sense if you're faced with the task of painting multiple doors, but not so much for painting only one.

 What's the Best Sprayer for Spray Painting Interior Doors?

 The best sprayer for spray painting multiple interior doors is an airless sprayer.
 You can rent them from a paint store, or even buy an inexpensive one from a home improvement store, but if you need a reliable sprayer for repeated use, buying a professional sprayer is a worthy investment.

 Airless vs HVLP for Spray Painting Doors